-A classic that it doesn't get more classic: He is the tiramisu in his traditional recipe.
-The tiramisu is one of the most popular dessert spoon in the world and the most beloved of Italian pastry.
+A classic that it doesn't get more classic: is tiramisu in its traditional recipe.
+Tiramisu is one of the most famous spoon desserts in the world and the most loved of Italian pastry.
 A true ambassador of Italy in the world and, in order to respect this flag, I made it in a very traditional.
 Only exception, the use of hand-chopped dark chocolate flakes instead of unsweetened cocoa powder, to give a note crunchy.
 On my YouTube channel also find the VIDEO RECIPE STEP BY STEP, so you will not have any doubt.

 The spoon sinks between the mascarpone cream and homemade Savoyard (Maurizio Santin recipe) soaked in bitter coffee.
 The chocolate melts and everything blends into his mouth at that unique flavor that made a sweet tiramisu world famous.